kismetwireless/kismet-docs/readme/040-datasources_wifi.md

 #### Special Linux Wi-Fi Drivers
 Some drivers require special behavior - whenever possible, Kismet will detect these drivers and "do the right thing".

-* The rtl8812 and rtl8814 drivers (available at https://github.com/aircrack-ng/rtl8812au.git) support monitor mode, however they do not properly implement the mac80211 control layer; while they support creating VIFs for monitor mode, they do not actualy provide packets.
+* The rtl8812 and rtl8814 drivers (available at https://github.com/aircrack-ng/rtl8812au.git) support monitor mode, however they do not properly implement the mac80211 control layer; while they support creating VIFs for monitor mode, they do not actually provide packets.
 Kismet will detect the `8812au` and `8814` drivers and configure the base interface in monitor mode using legacy ioctls.
 * The nexmon driver patches for Broadcom devices do not enter monitor mode normally; Kismet will detect the drivers and use the nexmon-custom ioctls.

 ### Data source: OSX Wifi